izak/dbus-pvoutput/README.md

 # dbus-pvoutput

-This is a simple python script that collects data from dbus and posts it to pvoutput.org.
+This is a simple python script that collects data from dbus on your CCGX or Venus-GX, and posts it to pvoutput.org.
 This is mostly a proof of concept designed to work on my particular single-phase setup.
 Extending for other systems is left as an exercise to the user.

 ## Assumptions, shortcuts and todos